mjason98/hsdemo/README.md

 ## Environment variables

-The enciromental variables will be configured in the *.env* file.
-If it does not exist, copy *.env.example* to an *.env* file then change the respective variables in it.
+The environmental variables will be configured within the *.env* file.
+If it doesn't exist, duplicate the *.env.example* file and create a new *.env* file.
+Subsequently, modify the relevant variables within the *.env* file.

 ```shell
 cp .env.example .env
 ```

-Here it is mentiones the ones that are mandatory configuration:
+Here are the mandatory configuration variables that need to be set in the .env file:

 ### Email